CoRe: Color Regression for Multicolor Fashion Garments: Conclusion

 \section{Conclusion}

-In this paper we address the problem of detecting refined multiple color continuous values for fashion garments.
-We collect a unique dataset of 30,269 fashion garments and empirically show the benefits of our two-stages architecture.
-Finally, we hope to motivate researchers to investigate the different subjective properties of fashion garments.
+In this paper we addressed the color regression problem for fashion garments.
+By collecting a unique dataset of 30,269 images, we empirically show the benefits of our newly proposed two-stage architecture.
+These performance gains would have a potential impact on many real-world usages, notably to better detect fashion trends and for visual search.
+Finally, we hope to shed light on properties of fashion garments (perhaps surprisingly) complex to detect.

-\paragraph{Acknowledgements} This work is supported by Heuritech, which forecasts fashion trends to produce more sustainably. { }